ORAL HISTORY INTERVIEW WITH PURVI SHAH

 TRANSCRIPT

-SHAH: As we think about a just transition process, I'm hopeful and curious on how we can also utilize this moment as an opportunity to practice accountability and not punishment.
-And I think the human longing for punishment is real and we have to acknowledge that; we're also so trained to think about punishment.
-And I think that thinking about what accountability looks like or what people need is a really deep process and it involves a lot of self-reflection.
-I'm also curious to see how part of the work going forward is harm reduction for the future, or setting up processes to address small harms before they get to big harms, and to see it as community building and as something generative.
-I do feel like, because I also do work around restorative practice, nobody is disposable, we're all really needed in our communities, and so how do we create space for people to mess up and also to understand the impact of their choices and actions, and also not feel like exclusion is the only answer.
+SHAH: As we think about a just transition process, I'm hopeful and curious how we can also utilize this moment as an opportunity to practice accountability and not punishment.
+The human longing for punishment is real and we have to acknowledge that.
+We're also so trained to think about punishment.
+Thinking about what accountability looks like or what people need is a really deep process and it involves a lot of self-reflection.
+I'm curious to see how part of the work going forward is harm reduction for the future, or setting up processes to address small harms before they get to big harms, and to see it as community building and as something generative.
+I do feel, because I do work around restorative practice, nobody is disposable: we're all really needed in our communities.
+So how do we create space for people to mess up and also to understand the impact of their choices and actions, and also not feel like exclusion is the only answer?
 This is not easy.
 This involves a lot of process, a lot of time, a lot of energy, but it is a curiosity that I have for this moment, which is: "How do we enable our vision of just transition, of accountability, of repair, to also not duplicate or replicate systems of punishment, even as we strive for the world that we want to see?"
 Because that is part of the world we want to see.
-We want to see a world, I think from my vantage, where people don't have to be perfect to be in community with each other.
+We want to see a world, from my vantage, where people don't have to be perfect to be in community with each other.

 CITATION